yairdar/aguide/docs/base-tutorials/a-tasker/c01_getting_started/README.md

     silent: true
 ```

-If you'll run a command `task` with no arguments, Tasker will run the `deafult`
+If you'll run a command `task` with no arguments, Taskfile will run the `deafult`
 task, hence it's name.

 To make your own task, type it below the exisiting one.
 Mind indentations,